pedrovmcastro/Mail/README.md

 # Mail
 JavaScript application for an email client that makes API calls to send and receive emails.

+CS50’s Web Programming with Python and JavaScript Project 3.

 ## Requirements

 - Python 3.x